-- 1. Palace of Ashur-bani-pal, king of all, king of the country of Assyria, - 2. who trusteth in the god Ashur and the goddess Ninlil, - 3. on whom the god Nebo (Nabû) and the goddess Tashmetu - 4. have bestowed all-hearing ears - 5. and who has eyes that are clearsighted. - 6.
-The finest results of the art of writing - 7. which, among the kings who have gone before, - 8. no one ever acquired that craft, - 9. the wisdom of Nebo [expressed in] rows (?) of writing, of every form,
+- I. Colophon of the Tablets of the Palace Library.
+(K. 4870.) - 1.
+Palace of Ashur-bani-pal, king of hosts, king of the country of Assyria, - 2. who trusteth in the god Ashur and the goddess Bêlit, - 3. on whom the god Nebo (Nabû) and the goddess Tasmetu - 4. have bestowed all-hearing ears - 5. and his possession of eyes that are clearsighted. - 6. and the finest results of the art of writing - 7. which, among the kings who have gone before, - 8. no one ever acquired that craft. - 9.
+The wisdom of Nebo [as expressed in] writing, of every kind, - 10. on tablets I wrote, collated and revised, - 11. [and] for examination and reading - 12. in my palace I placed--[I] - 13. the prince who knoweth the light of the king of the gods, Ashur. - 14.
+Whosoever shall carry [them] off, or his name side by side with mine - 15. shall write may Ashur and Bêlit wrathfully

-- 10. on tablets I wrote, collated and revised, - 11. [and] for examination and reading - 12. in my palace I placed--[I] - 13. the prince who knoweth the light of the king of the gods, Ashur.' - 14.
-Whosoever shall carry [them] off, or his name side by side with mine - 15. shall write, may Ashur and Ninlil, wrathfully, furiously - 16. sweep away, and his name and his seed destroy in the land. - 2.
-COLOPHON OF THE TABLETS OF THE LIBRARY OF NEBO.
-(Rm.
+- 16. sweep away, and his name and his seed destroy in the land. - 2.
+Colophon of the Tablets of the Library of Nebo.
+(RM.
 132.) - 1.
-To Nebo, the mighty son, director of the whole of heaven and of earth, - 2. holder of the tablet, bearer of the writing reed of the tablet of destinies, - 3. lengthener of days, vivifier of the dead, stablisher of light for the men who are troubled, - 4. the great lord, his lord; Ashur-bani-pal, the prince, the favourite of the gods Ashur, Bê1 and Nebo, - 5. the shepherd, the maintainer of the holy places of the great gods, stablisher of their revenues, - 6. son of Esarhaddon, king of all, king of Assyria, - 7. grandson of Sennacherib, king of all, king of Assyria, - [1.
-Or, probably better.
-"Thy lordship is beyond compare, O king the gods, Ashur."] {p.
-21} - 8. for the life of his soul, length of his days, [and] well-being of his posterity, - 9. to make permanent the foundation of his royal throne, to hear his supplications, - 10. to receive his petitions, to deliver into his hands the rebellious. - 11.
-The wisdom of Ea, the chanter's art, the secrets of the sages, - 12. what is composed for the contentment of the heart of the great gods, - 13.
-I wrote upon tablets, I collated, I revised - 14. according to originals of the lands of Ashur and Akkad, - 15. and I placed in the Library of E-zida, the temple of Nebo my lord, which is in Nineveh. - 16.
-O Nebo, lord of the whole of heaven and of earth, look upon that Library joyfully for years (i.e., for ever). - 17.
-On Ashur-bani-pal, the chief, the worshipper of thy divinity, daily bestow grace, - 18. his life decree, so that he may exalt thy great godhead.
+To Nebo, beneficent son, director of the hosts of heaven and of earth. - 2. holder of the tablet of knowledge, he who hath grasped the writing reed of destinies. - 3. lengthener of days, vivifier of the dead, stablisher of light for the men who are perplexed, - 4. [from] the great lord, the noble Ashur-bani-pal, the lord, the approved of the gods Ashur, Bêl and Nebo, - 5. the shepherd, the maintainer of the holy places of the great gods, stablisher of their revenues, - 6. son of Esarhaddon, king of hosts, king of Assyria, - 7. grandson of Sennacherib, king of hosts, king of Assyria, - 8. for the life of his souls, length of his days, [and] well-being of his posterity, - 9. to make permanent the foundation of his royal throne, to hear his supplications, - 10. to receive his petitions, to deliver into his hands the rebellious. - 11.
+The wisdom of Ea, the precious priesthood, the leadership, - 12. what is composed for the contentment of the heart of the great gods, - 13.
+I wrote upon tablets, I collated, I revised - 14. literally according to all the tablets of the lands of Ashur and Akkad. - 15. and I placed in the Library of E-Zida, the temple of Nebo my lord, which is in Nineveh. - 16.
+O Nebo, lord of the hosts of heaven and of earth, look upon that Library joyfully for years (i.e., for ever). - 17.
+Of Ashur-bani-pal, the chief, the worshipper of thy divinity, daily the reward of the offering-- - 18. his life decree, so that he may exalt thy great godhead.

-The tablets from both Libraries when unbroken vary in size from 15 inches by 85/8 inches to 1 inch by 7/8 inch, and they are usually about 1 inch thick.
-In shape they are rectangular, the obverse being flat and the reverse slightly convex.
+The tablets from both Libraries when unbroken vary in size from 15 inches by 8 5/8 inches to 1 inch by 7/8 inch, and they are usually about 1 inch thick.
+In shape they are rectangular, the obverse being flat and tile reverse slightly convex.
 Contract tablets, letter tablets and "case" tablets are very much smaller, and resemble small pillows in shape.
-The principal subjects dealt with in the tablets are history, annalistic or summaries, letters, despatches, reports, oracles, prayers, contracts, deeds of sale of land, produce, cattle, slaves, agreements, dowries, bonds for interest (with impressions of seals, and fingernails, or nail marks), chronography, chronology, canons of eponyms, divination (by astrology, the entrails of victims, oil, casual events, dreams, and symptoms), charms, spells, incantations, mythology, legends, grammar, law, geography, etc.[1]
+The principal subjects dealt with in the tablets are history, annalistic or summaries, letters, despatches, reports, oracles, prayers, contracts, deeds of sale of land, produce, cattle, slaves, agreements, dowries, bonds for interest (with impressions of seals, and fingernails, or nail marks), chronography, chronology, Canons of Eponyms, astrology (forecasts, omens, divinations, charms, spells, incantations), mythology, legends, grammar, law, geography, etc. [5]